realog32/aws-certified-ml-specialty-exam-study-infra/README.md

-# AWS Certified Machine Learning – Specialty: Study Infra
+# AWS Machine Learning Environment Automation

-Minimal Terraform project to provision AWS and local resources useful while preparing for the AWS Certified Machine Learning – Specialty exam.
-Safe-by-default, easy to extend, and suitable for open-source.
+Minimal Terraform project to provision AWS and local resources for running machine learning workloads using SageMaker AI.

 ## What this creates